 Cost for employees' spouse or children.
-The cost of group term life insurance you pay on the life of an employee's spouse or children is generally included in the employee's income.
-However, no amount is included in income if the insurance payable on the death of a spouse or a child does not exceed \$2,000.
+The cost of group term life insurance you pay on the life of an employee's spouse or children is included in the employee's income if the insurance payable on the death of a spouse or a child exceeds \$2,000.
 The cost of higher amounts of coverage may also be excluded from income if it is a de minimis fringe benefit.
 In determining whether the coverage is a de minimis fringe, only the excess of the cost of the insurance over the amount paid by the employee is considered.
-For more information on de minimis fringe benefits, see De Minimis (Minimal) Fringe in Chapter 4.
+For more information on de minimis fringe benefits, see De Minimis (Minimal) Fringe in chapter 4.